Protecting the NHS

 But many patients’ groups and members of the medical profession are concerned that it paves the way for moving towards a US-style healthcare system, which as the chart shows is not a good benchmark, and that its provisions may lead to further privatisation and give ministers powers to award contracts to favoured companies without scrutiny or challenge.

-The team has now begun Phase 2 of the project which is looking at setting out the Health & Care system the UK needs and deserves.
-This will be a practical fact-based vision of a system which will again be world-leading, as the NHS was as recently as 2017.
+The team is now working on Phase 2 of the project which is looking at setting out the Health & Care system the UK needs and deserves.
+The team’s report, The Rational Policy-Maker’s Guide to the NHS will be launched in early July to coincide with the 75th anniversary of the foundation of the NHS.

 If you might be able to help, please let Mark know on email@example.com